f35f22fan/Ods2/README.md

 Ods2 - a library to read/write/update OpenDocument Spreadsheet (.ods) files.
 Supports the most commonly used formula functions (including evaluation).

+#### Moved to Qt6-only as of January 2025
+And using private headers (qzipreader/writer) which allowed dropping quazip and zlib.
+Apparently because of this images don't show up under LibreOffice.
+To be fixed.

 ##### API usage
 See examples/examples[1-2].cc